15 Sexiest Horror Movies of All Time

 2. Antichrist (2009)

-Lars von Trier’s ‘Antichrist’ is overtly sexual even for the director’s own blasphemous standards.
-How many film opens with the scene of a husband and wife having sex (unsimulated, as per reports) as their child embrace death by falling from a window?
-In just one scene the director effortlessly make subtle references to lust, fate and fragility of life.
-From then onward grief takes over the film and crosses all limits of insanity and perversity as the film progress towards a Biblical but controversial ending.
-The stunning visuals are a sharp contrast to the inner turmoil of the two main players of the film who try hopelessly to hold on to the last threads of hope and resurrection.
-Charlotte Gainsbourg is the implied antichrist in the story who uses her sexuality to manipulate her husband and thus ruining her personal life.
+Lars von Trier’s ‘Antichrist’ is overtly sexual, even by the director’s own blasphemous standards.
+How many films open with the scene of a husband and wife having sex (unsimulated, as per reports) as their child embraces death by falling from a window?
+In just one scene, the director effortlessly makes subtle references to lust, fate, and the fragility of life.
+From then onward, grief takes over the film and crosses all limits of insanity and perversity as the film progresses towards a Biblical but controversial ending.
+The stunning visuals are a sharp contrast to the inner turmoil of the two main players of the film, who try hopelessly to hold on to the last threads of hope and resurrection.
+Charlotte Gainsbourg is the implied antichrist in the story who uses her sexuality to manipulate her husband, thus ruining her personal life.
+You may watch the film here.

 Read More: Best Horror Movies of the 90s